pythonarcade/arcade/doc/programming_guide/sound.rst

     # Important: this *must* be a Sound instance, not a path or string!
     self.hurt_player = arcade.play_sound(hurt_sound)

+Both return a :py:class:`pyglet.media.player.Player`.
+You should store it somewhere if you want to be able to stop or alter a specific playback of a :py:class:`~arcade.Sound`'s data.

+Sounds vs pyglet Players
+""""""""""""""""""""""""
+This is a very important distinction:

+* A :py:class:`~arcade.Sound` represents a source of playable data
+* A pyglet :py:class:`~pyglet.media.player.Player` represents a
+  specific playback of that data

+Imagine you have two characters in a game which both play the same :py:class:`~arcade.Sound` when moving.
+Since they are separate characters in the world with separate playbacks of the sound, each stores its own :py:class:`~pyglet.media.player.Player`.

+This allows controlling their movement sound playbacks separately.
+For example, one character may get close enough to the player to attack or perform some other action.

+Although this may seem unimportant, it is crucial if for games which hide parts of the world from view.
+An enemy with no way to know it's there is the most common version of an "unknown danger" as described in :ref:`pgsound-why-important`.

 See the following to learn more:

 #. :ref:`Platformer Tutorial - Part 7 - Collision Detection <platformer_part_seven_playing_sounds>`